 </ img>

-Lenovo Yoga S940 - fashion ultraportableNotebook with a metal case in compact dimensions.
-It is equipped with a 14-inch IPS FullHD-display with thin frames around the perimeter, a face recognition system of the owner and the usual filling for this class of devices.
-The processor of the Whiskey Lake Intel Core i5-8265U family, 16 GB of RAM, SSD with PCIe interface at 512 GB.
-Of the ports, there is only Type-C with support for Thunderbolt 3.
+Lenovo Yoga S940 - fashion ultraportablelaptop with a metal body of compact dimensions.
+Equipped with a 14-inch IPS FullHD display with thin frames around the perimeter, an owner’s face recognition system and filling familiar to this class of devices.
+Whiskey Lake Intel Core i5-8265U processor, 16 GB RAM, 512 GB PCIe SSD.
+The only ports are Type-C with support for Thunderbolt 3.
 They promise up to 15 hours of battery life.

 Packaging and delivery are common forLenovo laptops.
 A larger box with the whole kit and a smaller box with the laptop itself.
 The set is minimal: the laptop itself, a compact 65 W power supply, a removable power cable and documentation.
 Given the cost, some kind of case and Type-C dock would not be amiss: